Our Development Consent Order

 The DCO process

-The offshore elements of NZT will be subject to separate consent applications, which are being progressed by the Northern Endurance Partnership (NEP), of which NZT is a part.
+The offshore elements of NZT will be subject to separate consent applications, which are being progressed by the Northern Endurance Partnership (NEP).
 This will involve the captured carbon dioxide being transported to and stored in the Endurance carbon store – a saline aquifer – which lies approximately 145km offshore from Teesside in the southern North Sea.

 Consultation is a key part of the DCO process and it is a statutory requirement of The Planning Act 2008 to consult people living within the vicinity of the development being proposed and to take their views into account in preparing an application for development consent.
 Our DCO application includes a Consultation Report that details what was done to consult the local community (and other stakeholders and interested parties) and how people’s views were taken into account.

-We are currently at the pre-examination stage of the DCO process, following the decision by PINS on 16 August 2021 to accept our DCO application for examination.
-The Relevant Representations that have been submitted by interested parties to PINS during the pre-examination period can be viewed at the Relevant Representations tab on the PINS website: https://infrastructure.planninginspectorate.gov.uk/projects/north-east/the-net-zero-teesside-project/?ipcsection=relreps
+On 16 August 2021 PINs accepted our DCO application for examination.
+The Relevant Representations that have been were submitted by interested parties to PINS during the pre-examination period can be viewed at the Relevant Representations tab on the PINS website: : https://infrastructure.planninginspectorate.gov.uk/projects/north-east/the-net-zero-teesside-project/?ipcsection=relreps

 Further details on the DCO process can be found at the PINS website: https://infrastructure.planninginspectorate.gov.uk/application-process/the-process/.